sophgo/tpu-mlir/docs/quick_start/source_en/11_bm168x_test.rst

    $ cd ../model-zoo
    $ python3 -m tpu_perf.build --mlir -l full_cases.txt

-The following models are compiled:
+The following models are compiled (Due to continuous additions of models in the model-zoo, only a partial list of models is provided here; at the same time, this process also compiles models for accuracy testing, and subsequent accuracy testing sections do not require recompilation of models.):

 ::